 Drivers who work local truck driving jobs may be more prone to getting a full set of uniforms, although some trucking companies allow drivers to purchase custom logo shirts with the company's logo on them.

-When Mike worked for Epes Transport, they originally had a program that allowed drivers to obtain 4 company shirts per some time period we can't recall (because when the economy took a downward turn, they removed the program).
+When Mike worked for Epes Transport, they originally had a program that allowed drivers to obtain 4 company shirts per some time period we can't recall.
+(When the economy took a downward turn, they eliminated that program.)

 Ask your company if they provide company shirts and pants -- and whether or not you have to pay extra for them.